Skip to the main content.

 Smearing Systems

 Smearing systems are typical of PTFE and PTFE-filled polymers.
 As the shaft makes initial contact with the mating contact surface, softer lubricating material is wiped into the micro-finish of that surface, which builds a thin film of lubricant.
-The lubricant remains in place and will not migrate, which helps to reduce friction and wear on both the shaft and the bearing.
+Over time, this creates a stable, ultra-thin lubricating film that minimizes friction and protects both shaft and bearing.

-Some common materials for producing self-lubricating bearings include:
+Some common smearing materials for producing self-lubricating bearings include:

 • Rulon